Mauricio Dubon Player Props: Astros vs. White Sox

 - Dubon hit .214 with nine doubles, five home runs and 13 walks.

-- In 16.4% of his 110 games a year ago, Dubon drove in a run (18 times).
-He also had five games with multiple RBIs (4.5%), and three or more RBIs in one game.
+- In 18 of 110 games last season (16.4%), Dubon picked up an RBI, and five of those games (4.5%) included more than one RBI.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.